amhe1346/CP1_Boiko_Heerten_Swanson/README.md

 Evan: Debugging
 1. added labels to the robots, their goals, and when robots are at their goals.
 This will help with identificaiton.
+2. Removed some bits of redundant code, renamed unnecessarily long variables, replaced if chains with switch statements when necessary, removed unnecessary print statements.